Create a budget workbook

 The budget creation is also referred to as the budget setup or budget configuration.
 The physical budgeting occurs after the workbook is created, using the workflow.

 You base your budget on one of the Phocas databases to which you have access.
-There are two key types of databases, and therefore, there are two types of budgets: financialand operational.
+There are two key types of databases, and therefore, there are two types of budgets: financial and operational.
 You create both types of budgets in the same basic way, however, there are a few different steps, so they are outlined in separate sections below.
 In both setup screens, the settings are organized into tabs, in which many options are automatically selected for you, to save you time.

 Before you create your first budget workbook, we recommend you take the following action:

 (Financial budgets only) Ensure your Profit and Loss statement categorization is complete.
-Become familiar with the relationship between the Financial Statements and Budgets & Forecasts modules, and consider creating a custom statement for budgeting and forecasting purpose.
+Become familiar with the between the Financial Statements and Budgets & Forecasts modules, and consider creating a custom statement for budgeting and forecasting purpose.

 Get a clear understanding of how your organization currently budgets, and at what level of detail, then consider if you want to make changes to the current process.
 It is best to plan how you want to structure your budget before you create it.
 Right after you create the budget, you have the chance to change the workbook setup but when you edit any of the budget values, you will not be able to make many changes to the workbook setup.